-- Evidence-based risk assessments were limited in some of the decision-making processes. - There was a need for quick implementation of mitigation measures in existing procedures or rapid integration of new procedures. - There was a need to continually assess risks associated with exposure and delays. - Operators were challenged with the myriad of changes to national requirements from one state to the next. - Some operators were required to establish the strictest standards to ensure they would satisfy the requirements in the majority of states in which they operated. - Medevac flights were forced to review SOPs and risks every two days, due to the rapidly changing landscape. - Flight crews of all sizes of operations risked exposure to infection. - Many jurisdictions' health requirements were not available to flight crew until they were on site. - With respect to SMS implementation, generally, large operators have implemented SMS, but small operators experienced challenges. - Operators of all sizes had to function with SMS during the pandemic and small operators found it challenging to implement SMS.
+- Evidence-based risk assessments were limited in some of the decision-making processes. - There was a need for quick implementation of mitigation measures in existing procedures or rapid integration of new procedures. - There was a need to continually assess risks associated with exposure and delays. - Operators were challenged with the myriad of changes to national requirements from one state to the next. - Some operators were required to establish the strictest standards to ensure they would satisfy the requirements in the majority of states in which they operated. - Medevac flights were forced to review SOPs and risks every two days due to the rapidly changing landscape. - Flight crews of all sizes of operations risked exposure to infection. - Many jurisdictions' health requirements were not available to flight crew until they were on site. - With respect to SMS implementation, generally, large operators have implemented SMS, but small operators experienced challenges. - Operators of all sizes had to function with SMS during the pandemic, and, small operators found it challenging to implement SMS. - Many operators have further matured their SMSs and adjusted them to account for pandemic-driven changes, thus helping to ensure safe operations. - Evidence from the assessment has confirmed that smaller operators in many cases saw their level of activity increase during the pandemic, not only for cargo operations, but also for specialty operations, including offshore and medevac flights.
+Those operators faced

-- Many operators have further matured their SMSs and adjusted them to account for pandemic-driven changes, thus helping to ensure safe operations. - Evidence from the assessment has confirmed that smaller operators in many cases saw their level of activity increase during the pandemic, not only for cargo operations but also for specialty operations including offshore and medevac flights.
-Those operators faced similar challenges as large operators, including similar risks, and were required to perform risk assessments on a regular basis. - The return to normal operations resulted in an increase in events from the flight data analysis, such as un-stabilized approaches.
-This was mitigated with earlier simulator training (prior to the scheduled recurrent training).
-Some of the earlier flights had an extra trainer or instructor on board. - New SOPs were established by many air operators based on risk assessments, including recommendations from their respective CAAs, ICAO and the World Health Organization (WHO).
-Many airlines also arranged travel bubbles (agreements between countries, especially those with low COVID-19 case numbers, to open their borders to each other) to facilitate restart operations. - Special operations/flights had to be done at the beginning of the pandemic to evacuate nationals all over the world, which required special SOPs, evacuation plans, hotel coordination and foreign government coordination.
-The special SOPs were updated almost monthly during the peak of the pandemic. - While SOPs were being revisited or updated, operators had to be cognizant that changes should only be introduced when necessary, as significant changes required further training and also created further fatigue for all staff. - Changes in work processes (such as changing configurations from passenger to cargo, or expansion to freight) required prompt and clear communication, increased surveillance, and spot-checks due to new risks arising from the change in processes as well as residual risks. - Early efforts on risk assessments became overwhelming and required new SOPs to be defined on a frequent basis to gather information throughout the pandemic.
+- challenges similar to those of large operators, including similar risks, and were required to perform risk assessments on a regular basis. - The return to normal operations resulted in an increase (spike) of events seen in flight data analysis such as un-stabilized approaches.
+This was mitigated by earlier simulator training (prior to the scheduled recurrent training).
+Some of the earlier flights had an extra trainer or instructor in the cockpit. - New SOPs were established by many air operators based on risk assessments, including recommendations from their respective civil aviation authorities, ICAO and the World Health Organization (WHO).
+Many airlines also arranged to create travel bubbles (agreement between countries, especially those with low COVID-19 cases, to open their borders to each other) to facilitate restart operations. - Special operations/flights had to be performed at the beginning of the pandemic to evacuate nationals all over the world, which required special SOPs, evacuation plans, hotel coordination and foreign government coordination.
+The special SOPs were updated almost monthly during the peak of the pandemic. - While SOPs were being revisited or updated, operators had to be cognizant that changes should only be introduced when necessary, as significant changes required further training and also created additional fatigue for all staff. - Changes in work processes (such as changing configurations from passenger to cargo,or expanding to include freight) required prompt and clear communication, increased surveillance and spot checks due to new risks arising from the change in processes as well as residual risks.